-- Allow plain text login: When set to Yes, the password at connection may be sent in clear.
-The options are Yes/No. For optimum security, use option No. Some ISP's require that this setting is Yes. - Use PPP compression: When set to Yes, this option speeds up the data transfer, if it is supported by the remote PPP server.
-The options are Yes/No. If you have problems with establishing a connection, try setting this to No. Contact your ISP for guidance.
+Allow plain text login: If you select Yes, the password at connection may be sent in clear.
+The options are Yes/No. For optimum security, use option No. Some Internet service providers require that this setting is Yes.

+Use PPP compression: If you select Yes, this option speeds up the data transfer, if it is supported by the remote PPP server.
+The options are Yes/No. If you have problems with establishing a connection, try setting this to No. Contact your Internet service provider for guidance.